University of North Carolina at Charlotte: Center City Campus

-The third campus is in the first ward of Uptown Charlotte.
-This campus focuses on business and evening courses, thus catering to center city workers.
-Formerly located in the Mint Museum of Craft+Design, the Uptown campus moved into the $50.4 million Center City building at 320 East Ninth Street, at the beginning of the Fall 2011 semester.
-It is next to the ninth Street Station of the LYNX Blue Line Extension and First Ward Park, and houses the nationally ranked Master of Business Administration (MBA), Master of Urban Design (MUD), Master of Public Administration (MPA), and other graduate programs.
-The facility contains an art gallery, a 300-seat auditorium, and a 110-seat lecture hall.
-The 12-story, 143,000 square foot Center City building was designed by world-renowned architectural firm KieranTimberlake.
-The building features exterior glass walls individually tailored to the amount of sunlight, and cantilevered multi-story blocks which provide shade and give the building a distinctive look resembling a stack of books.
+The second campus—named the Dubois Center at UNC Charlotte Center City—is in the first ward of Uptown Charlotte.
+This campus houses the School of Professional Studies along with 23 academic programs.
+Formerly located in the Mint Museum of Craft+Design, the Uptown campus moved into the $50.4 million Center City building at 320 East 9th Street, on August 22, 2011.
+It is located one block away from the 9th Street Station of the Lynx Blue Line.
+The 12-story, 143,000 square foot Center City building was designed by architectural firm KieranTimberlake.
+The building features cantilevered multi-story blocks which resemble a stack of books.